arviz-devs/arviz-base/docs/source/api/index.md

     The default probability of computed credible intervals.
 Its default value here is also a friendly reminder of the arbitrary nature of commonly values like 95%

+.. py:data:: stats.round_to
+    :type: int or str
+    :value: "2g"

+    Default rounding for statistical summaries.
+If an integer, specifies decimal places.
+If a string ending in 'g', specifies significant digits.
+Integers can be negative.
+Use the strings "None" or "none" for no rounding.

 .. py:data:: stats.ic_compare_method
     :type: str
     :value: "stacking"